ULL-ESIT-PL/babel-learning/src/awesome/tc39-pattern-matching/README.md

 ## The TC39 Proposal Pattern Matching.
 Stage 1

-This TC39 [proposal](https://github.com/tc39/proposal-pattern-matching) introduces three new concepts to Javascript:
+This TC39 [proposal](https://github.com/tc39/proposal-pattern-matching) is currently (2024) at stage 1.
+It introduces three new concepts to Javascript:

 1. the "matcher pattern",
     a new DSL closely based in part on the existing [Destructuring Binding Patterns](https://tc39.github.io/ecma262/#sec-destructuring-binding-patterns)  which allows recursively testing the structure and contents of a value in multiple ways at once, and extracting some of that structure into local bindings at the same time